youzarsiph/drf-restwind/README.md

   contemporary design.
 - **Diverse Themes**: Offers a selection of visually appealing themes to choose from.
-- **Responsive Design**: Adapts seamlessly to various screen sizes for optimal user experience.
+- **Responsive Design and RTL Support**: Adapts seamlessly to various screen sizes and locales for optimal user experience.
 - **Accessibility**: Built with accessibility as a priority.
 - **Code Highlighting**: Integrates Highlight.js for enhanced code visibility.